 I. Introduction

-1. Access to land is an important precondition for the realization of several Covenant rights, particularly the rights to adequate food, water and housing as part of the right to an adequate standard of living, as well as the right to health and the protection against non-discrimination contained in several of the Covenant rights.
-The sustainable use of natural resources depend largely on how individuals, peoples, communities and others have access to land and how land use is governed.
-Eradication of hunger and poverty, and guaranteeing the livelihoods of individuals, groups and communities depend on the secure and equitable access to and control over land of those individuals, groups and communities.
-The question of land tenure systems is becoming increasingly important as the world’s growing population requires ever more food security and as environmental degradation and climate change reduce the availability and quality of land.
+1. Access to land is a precondition for the realization of several Covenant rights, particularly the rights to adequate food, water and housing as part of the right to an adequate standard of living, as well as the right to health and the protection against non-discrimination.
+The sustainable use of natural resources depends largely on how individuals, peoples, communities and others have access to land and how land use is governed.
+The eradication of hunger and poverty, and guaranteeing the livelihoods of individuals, groups and communities depend on their secure and equitable access to and control over land.
+The question of land tenure systems is becoming increasingly important as the world’s growing population requires ever more food and as environmental degradation and climate change reduce the availability and quality of land.
 Furthermore, land is not only a resource for producing food, generating income and developing housing; in many parts of the world, it also constitutes the basis for various social, cultural and religious practices, as well as the means for guaranteeing security.
-Recent years have shown increased competition for access to and control over land and the distribution of geographical space.
+Recent years have shown increased exclusion from adequate access to land and security of tenure and in the distribution of geographical space.
 In addition to long-term trends in the high demand for land, the rapid urbanization in most parts of the world often takes place on land that is being used by peasants, rural communities, pastoralists and indigenous communities or as natural reserves and forests.

-2. In cities, the competition between different groups for access to and control over land is exacerbated by gentrification of certain urban areas and by the financialization of housing markets, which encourage speculation and inflation.
+2. In cities, tension over access to and control over land is exacerbated by laissez faire land management, the gentrification of certain urban areas and by the financialization of housing markets, which encourage speculation and inflation.
 In rural areas, competition for arable land is the combined result of demographic growth, urbanization and the sprawl of urban areas, pressures resulting from large-scale development projects, and the use of land for tourism and other purposes.
-Land degradation is a result of unsustainable agronomic practices and other unsustainable land management practices in general, as well as climate change, combined with a growing demand for agricultural commodities for food, bioenergy, fibre and feedstock.
+Land degradation is a result of unsustainable agronomic practices and other unsustainable land management practices, as well as climate change, combined with a growing demand for agricultural commodities for food, bioenergy, fibre and feedstock.
 The growing demand for land often fuels tensions between large-scale industrial agriculture, often for export commodities, and small-scale agriculture to meet the needs of local communities, and further encourages speculation over land.
 Against that background, concerns have been expressed about the impacts of “land grabs” and other processes of land concentration often fuelled by fears about the volatility of agricultural prices.
 All those processes are becoming complicated through weak or non-existent legal and institutional frameworks for the governance of tenure and through corruption in land administration.